-It doesn’t matter what they do, or how they do it, the jars just need to be moving, and we love to get our toddlers moving, because, well I like to burn off their energy every day!
+It doesn’t matter what they do, or how they do it, the jars just need to be moving.
+We love to get our toddlers moving, because, well I like to burn off their energy every day!

 If you’re worried about spills, you can glue the lid on with school glue, just be sure to let it dry before letting them play with it.

-George loved the glitter and watched it settle.
+George loved to shake up the glitter, then watching it settle.

-These would make great time-out [or clam down] jars as well.
+These would make great time-out or calm down jars as well.